Wabuo/monitor/README.md

 CONFIGURE PHP
 ==============
-The Hiawatha Monitor requires the following PHP modules:
+The Hiawatha Monitor requires the following PHP(5/7) modules:
-	php5-mysql and php5-xsl
+	php-mysql and php-xsl

 Use the following PHP settings:
 	allow_url_include = Off